Want to know more? — Subscribe

 The pandemic should be ending soon, but many believe that the surge in telemedicine that came with it is here to stay.
 Clinicians can leverage the power of telemedicine EHR software to enhance their practice, achieving better patient outcomes and ensuring healthcare of the highest quality.
 For ready access to patient data in a secure but sharable format, telehealth integration is the answer.

 Softermii creates custom integrated telehealth solutions that let providers schedule and conduct patient consultations, with sessions supported by access to patient data in real time.
 Outsourcing the development of your telehealth EHR system to healthcare software veterans like the team at Softermii is the fastest, most cost-effective, and efficient way for clinicians to acquire a world-class telemedicine EHR solution.

 We hope this examination of telemedicine EHR software development has been enlightening.
-We explored the key features of telehealth EHR systems, looked at what's involved when developers integrate telehealth systems with existing EHR software, and briefly examined the cost and steps required to develop telehealth EHR software.
+We explored the key features of telehealth EHR systems, looked at what's involved when developers integrate telehealth systems with existing EHR software, and briefly examined the cost of telemedicine system and steps required to develop telehealth EHR software.
 Please reach out to explore how Softermii can create a full-featured telemedicine EHR system for your practice.

 What technologies are used in telemedicine EHR software?

 Can additional features from the health tech be integrated?

 Sure, when you’re creating your telemedicine EHR solutions, you’re not limited to a certain number of features.
 On the contrary, you may want to add handy features from the healthtech industry to create a seamless experience for your future customers.